 Then Judas Iscariot (Carl Anderson), the character who drew Rice and Webber to write Jesus Christ Superstar in the first place, in an attempt to understand and explicate his motives.
 Jesus may be the title role, but in a very real sense Judas is the lead.
 After the overture — which in the movie serves to introduce the cast, the characters, and the setting — Judas opens the proceedings with the first song, “Heaven on Their Minds”.
 If Jesus is uncertain what God expects of him, Judas feels no such uncertainty; he believes he knows what Jesus’s mission is, and he very much fears Jesus has betrayed it, letting dangerous celebrity go to his head: “…And all the good you’ve done / Will soon get swept away / You’ve begun to matter more / Than the things you say…” At the opera’s climax, after his remorseful suicide, Judas returns, dropping from the sky dressed in white (a forgiven angel?) to ask what it was all about: “Don’t you get me wrong… / Only want to know…” As the movie’s Judas, Carl Anderson gave the performance of his life — a life, alas, that proved all too short; he died of leukemia in 2004, age 58.

 The other cast member to go the distance from album to Broadway to film was Barry Dennen as Pontius Pilate.
 (Dennen had, in fact, been responsible for Norman Jewison’s interest in Superstar in the first place.
-He had just been cast as Pilate when he left for Yugoslavia, where he was to play a small role in Jewison’s movie of Fiddler on the Roof; he took some Superstar demo tapes with him to study and asked for Jewison’s advice on playing Pilate.
-One listen to Dennen’s samples and Jewison contacted Universal back in the States to nail down the screen rights for him — this long before the Broadway production, and before the album had even been recorded.)
+He had just been cast as Pilate when he left for Yugoslavia, where he was to play a small role in Jewison’s movie of Fiddler on the Roof; he took some Superstar demo tapes with him to study, and he asked for Jewison’s advice on playing Pilate.
+One listen to Dennen’s samples and Jewison contacted Universal back in the States to nail down the screen rights for him — this, mind you, long before the Broadway production, and before the album had even been recorded.)
 Dennen’s Pilate is a decent man and a conscientious judge, but one not immune to Roman arrogance, nor to the exasperated condescension to Rome’s subjects that comes with it.

 Jesus Christ Superstar took in $10.8 million at the box office, turning a more-than-respectable profit on Universal’s $3.6 million investment (both amounts were far more money in 1973 than they sound like now).
 It has by now acquired the aura — if not of a great movie musical, as I consider it — at least of a classic.
 In 1973, however, it weathered a torrent of critical scorn such as few movies have had to withstand.
 I remember particularly Paul D. Zimmerman’s screed in Newsweek: “…one of the true fiascos of modern cinema…Lord, forgive them.
 They knew not what they were doing.”
 There was a fiasco on display here, but it wasn’t the movie, it was Zimmerman’s dunderheaded review.
 I might have written it myself, if I had never bothered to, you know, actually see the movie.
 To be fair, Zimmerman was only echoing the near-unanimous sentiments of his critical fraternity.
 It was as if critics all over, embarrassed at the hyperbolic praise heaped on the album two years earlier, when it was compared to Bach and Handel, had decided in some secret meeting to take it out on Jewison’s movie.
 (Time Magazine no doubt regretted that they had already used the snark-line “I Was a Teenage Jesus” on 1961’s King of Kings.)
 Even when a review was positive — and Hollis Alpert’s in the Saturday Review was the only one I ever found — it carried a snide, patronizing air of I-can’t-believe-I’m-expected-to-take-this-thing-seriously.
 The critical reception was so savage that I sent a telegram to my uncle in Muncie, Indiana: